micro9997/Shift_Register_74HC595/README.md

 firstSR.shiftOut(LSBFIRST, data);
 ```

-*'ShiftReg' is like a blueprint of the object. 'firstSR' is an object that is created by using that blueprint.
+*`ShiftReg` is like a blueprint of the object. `firstSR` is an object that is created by using that blueprint.
 So, we can create many objects by using this blueprint.*

 &nbsp;